52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 > ####### Activity 6
 >
-> - No, we use the default configuration
+> - In this case we do not make any changes because we recommend to use the default configuration

 ###### Actions

 Under Actions you can chose if you want to create new table, delete all existing tables or update all existing tables in your database.
-If you use the database for the first time you do not want to change the settings and leave only `Create tables` marked.
-When the database model already exists `unselect` the `Create tables`.
+If you use the database for the first time leave only `Create tables` marked.
+When the database model already exists `unselect` the `Create tables` option.

 ![SetupSOS_5.png](../images/SetupSOS_5.png "52°North SOS Installation Wizard Datasource Configuration")